03. The Signature Studies

 A visual record in ink and pigment.

 For the artist using ink and pigment as tools for historical and architectural research.
-This track is a rigorous exercise in deconstructing the 750-year-old geometry of the city.
+This track is a rigorous exercise in deconstructing the 750-year-old geometry of the city to find the Essential Truth of the scene.

 III.
 SEEING IN SILVER (Monochrom Discipline)